steinuil/mpv-livetweet/README.md

 If it doesn't work on yours, file an issue or bug me on twitter [@steinuil](https://twitter.com/steinuil)

-**Warning**: might cause anal pain to your followers.
-Use at your own risk.
+Excessive use of the script might cause butthurt and follower loss.
+Use responsibly and in small doses.